STAFF

 Workshop Leader

 Sr. Magdalene is a Dominican sister with the English Congregation of St. Catherine of Siena (Stone, U.K.), based in Cambridge.
-She received a Master’s degree in Theology (Ave Maria University, Florida), and the Licentiate in Sacred Theology in Thomistic Studies (Dominican House of Studies, Washington, D.C.), and she is currently pursuing doctoral studies with the Pontifical University of St. Thomas Aquinas (the Angelicum) in Rome.
-She is the author of “On the Separated Soul according to St. Thomas Aquinas,” Nova et Vetera 17.1 (2019):57-91 and “Grace as Participation according to St. Thomas Aquinas” New Blackfriars (2017): 689-708, among other publications
+She received a Master’s degree in Theology (Ave Maria University, Florida), the Licentiate in Sacred Theology in Thomistic Studies (Dominican House of Studies, Washington, D.C.), and a doctorate from the Pontifical University of St. Thomas Aquinas (the Angelicum) in Rome.

-Sr. Magdalene teaches courses on the thought of St. Thomas Aquinas online, and has developed a website called Thomisticstudies.org, as well as a Youtube channel, Facebook, and Instagram pages.
+Sr. Magdalene is a lecturer at the Blackfriars Oxford Sudium, and at Allen Hall Seminary (London).
+She has developed a website called Thomisticstudies.org, as well as a Youtube channel, Facebook, and Instagram pages.